strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 Before latest Strimzi 0.40.0 release, the `strimzi.io/kraft` annotation on the `Kafka` custom resource was used to define a ZooKeeper-based cluster, by using the `disabled` value, or a KRaft-based cluster, by using the `enabled` value.

-It is now possible to use two more values for the `strimzi.io/kraft` annotation: `migration` to start the migration process and `rollback` to revert the migration itself.
+It is now possible to use two more values for the `strimzi.io/kraft` annotation:

+* `migration` to start the migration process;
+* `rollback` to revert the migration itself;

 One of the main prerequisites for the migration is about having the ZooKeeper-based cluster using the `KafkaNodePool`(s) to run the brokers.
 If that is not the case for you, please refer to the official Strimzi documentation [here](https://strimzi.io/docs/operators/latest/deploying#proc-migrating-clusters-node-pools-str).